 ’til it comes around and it comes around.

 Back in Siargao, rainy season on a month of March.
 What?!
 Aren’t we chasing summer in this whole trip.
-Ahhh, there you go, no nice toned, six pack abs, deliciously hot surfer boys.
-I’ll get over it, soon… haha.
+There you go, no nice toned, six pack abs, deliciously hot surfer boys.
+I can’t move on.

 To cover for our called off seafaring expedition, we made plans to chase the sunset at the General Luna port instead, not so far away from Cloud 9.
-Best place to go on low tide.
-Hear the sound of the waves crashing nearby, feel the salty breeze touching your skin and the powdery sand gently massaging your feet.
+Best place to go when the tide is low to just chill out to the sound of the waves, stroll on the powdery sand and feel the salty air on your skin.
 I see people collecting shells, dogs playing around in those shallow waters.
-Twilight and beyond washed away all my worries.
+The twilight looks absolutely amazing.

 The board walk wreckage of the old port.
-I can sit here all day.
+I can sit here watching the sea and the sky all day.

 The port is now lined up with KTVs and eating places, providing sanctuary to beer deprived tourists and locals alike.

 On our last day, we met a friendly German guy who lives in town for about half a year and counting.
 He likes how Siargao is so small yet not congested.
 No big malls, fancy clubs and theatre breaks.
-A getaway from the buzzing city, indeed.
+An escape from the buzzing city, indeed.
 He runs a small diving shop.
 I envy him for living his dreams.

 He took us to the airport with his friend who’s in the same flight as ours.
 Couple of hours and an almost impassable (notorious on rainy days) road later, we’re finally checking in for our flight back to Manila, via Cebu.

 Another stumbling block hit us.
-Bad weather condition delayed our plane for four hours and only Cebu Pacific Air flies directly to and from Siargao.
+The crazy weather condition delayed our plane for four hours and only one flight per day flies directly to and from Siargao.
 I came to a realization that this destination can give Batanes a run for its money.
 I wouldn’t actually care being trapped in the island, if not only that we still are employed and we have commitments to attend to.

 Cebu Pacific didn’t gave us any assurance if our flight will pushed through.
 It will all depend on the weather, else we have a choice to take the boat to Surigao and take our flight from there.
 Which isn’t really a very tempting alternative after what we went through the past days.

-This guy (sorry forgot your name), flew all the way from England.
+We met a guy who flew all the way from England.
 He visited his girlfriend’s family in Surigao and maximized his itinerary by doing a side trip to Siargao.
-Sweet.
 We stayed at the same resort and he got us acquainted with his German friend.
 He endured the hassle of waiting and risking connecting flights too among hundred others including korean surfers and mostly participants from the recently held Siargao Game Fishing tournament.
-Cebu Pacific provided lunch for us.

 I made arrangement to skip my flight to Manila and transfer to a direct flight to Singapore from Cebu instead.
 Better than hitting a snag and going to all the inconvenience of delayed flights again.